The Bridge to Nowhere & Forgotten Worlds - Kiwi Guide Stories

 We also learn the origin of the name “Cape Kidnappers”, which comes from an encounter Captain Cook and his crew had with Māori in 1769.

-It brings back a lot of memories for me.
+The Napier to Taupo road used to be an axle breaker and brings back a lot of memories for me.
 I was brought up in the Kaingaroa Forest and we had relatives in Napier so the family would head through the forest in our old van to meet up with the Taupo to Napier road before turning left just north of Rangitaiki.
 I have so many memories of deep snow and no heater in the back of the van!
 However, no such worries on the MoaTours coach and it's summer anyway!

 It’s an amazing setting with impressive gardens.
 Bring your togs as there’s a rope swing at the end of the garden into the Waikato River!
 The home is owned by Stephen and Jeanette Williams who have been hosting our groups here for years now and it’s another spot where we are welcomed as family.